6. WORLD MUSIC

 Characteristics of Asian music:

-- Vocal timbres are often nasal in women and guttural in men.
+- Vocal timbres are often nasal in women and guttural in men, with frequent use of vibrato and glissando.

 - The predominant texture is heterophony.